May 2018 inter-Korean summit: Aftermath

 The first family unions since the end of the Korean War then took place on 20 August when about 330 South Koreans from 89 families, many in wheelchairs, embraced 185 separated relatives from the North at the Mount Kumgang resort, also known as Diamond Mountain.
-South Korean members of these families returned home on August 22.
-Between August 24 and August 26, a second round of family reunions occurred when a total of 326 South Koreans from 81 families traveled to Mount Kumgang to meet nearly 100 of their long-separated relatives from the North.
+South Korean members of these families returned home on 22 August.
+Between 24 August and 26 August, a second round of family reunions occurred when a total of 326 South Koreans from 81 families traveled to Mount Kumgang to meet nearly 100 of their long-separated relatives from the North.
 On 14 September, the Inter-Korean Liaison Office opened at the Kaesong park location.
+During the general-level talks held on 14 June, the two countries agreed to repair the military communication lines on the east and west coasts that had been interrupted since 2001 in order to facilitate exchanges and cooperation between the two militaries, but failed to reach an agreement on setting up a high-level military hotline and restarting the defense ministers' talks mechanism.
+During the sports talks held on 18 June, the two countries will hold two basketball games in Pyongyang and Seoul in July.
+In addition, at the opening and closing ceremonies of the upcoming 2018 Jakarta Asian Games, the two countries would march together with the Korean Unification Flag and the traditional folk song "Arirang", and would compete as a joint team in 6 events (women's basketball, men's and women's dragon boats, men's quadruple sculls 2000m, men's eight sculls 2000m, and women's lightweight double sculls 2000m).

 September 2018 Summit

 On 13 August, it was announced that a third 2018 inter-Korean summit would be held in the North Korean capital of Pyongyang in September.
 The meeting is designed to capitalize on what was accomplished at the previous two summits.
 Ri Son-gwon, the head of the North Korean delegation, told reporters that a specific date for the summit was already set, but that they wanted to "keep reporters wondering."
 It was announced on 31 August that Moon would send a special delegation to North Korea on 5 September to hold more nuclear talks and set up the summit.
 The delegation arrived in North Korea as scheduled.
 It was determined that the summit would be held for three days and would take place between 18 and 20 September.
 The summit was officially held on the scheduled dates.